Digital-Grinnell/dlad-blog/content/posts/021-rebuilding-isle-ld.md

 ---
 title: Rebuilding ISLE-ld (for Local Development)
 publishDate: 2019-07-06
-lastmod: 2019-08-18T21:54:03-05:00
+lastmod: 2019-11-25T18:05:34-05:00
 draft: false
+tags:
+  - ISLE
+  - local
+  - development
 ---

-This post is intended to chronicle my efforts to build a new ISLE v1.1.2 `local development` instance of Digital.Grinnell on my work-issued iMac, `MA8660`, and MacBook Air, `MA7053`.
+This post is intended to chronicle my efforts to build a new ISLE v1.3.0 `local development` instance of _Digital.Grinnell_ on my work-issued iMac, `MA8660`, and MacBook Air, `MA7053`.

-## Goal Statement
+## Goal
-The goal of this project is to spin up a pristine, local Islandora stack using a fork of [the ISLE project](https://github.com/Islandora-Collaboration-Group/ISLE) at https://github.com/DigitalGrinnell/ISLE, then introduce elements like the [Digital Grinnell theme](https://github.com/DigitalGrinnell/digital_grinnell_theme) and custom modules like [DG7](https://github.com/DigitalGrinnell/dg7).
-Once these pieces are in-place and working, I'll begin adding other critical components as well as a robust set of data gleaned from https://digital.grinnell.edu.
+The goal of this project is to spin up a pristine, local Islandora stack using [the ISLE project](https://github.com/Islandora-Collaboration-Group/ISLE/) at https://github.com/Digital-Grinnell/dg-isle/, then introduce elements like the [Digital Grinnell theme](https://github.com/DigitalGrinnell/digital_grinnell_theme/) and custom modules like [DG7](https://github.com/DigitalGrinnell/dg7/).
+Once these pieces are in-place and working, I'll begin adding other critical components as well as a robust set of data gleaned from https://digital.grinnell.edu/.

 ## Using This Document
 There are just a couple of notes regarding this document that I'd like to pass along to make it more useful.